gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

   - Appoint a single executive to be ultimately responsible for security governance

   - Decide and communicate to top executives the objectives of the security governance framework

   - Ensure integration of the security architecture with the enterprise architecture

   - Include a process that enables the governing body to evaluate the operation of the information security strategy

   - Regularly review the organization’s risk willingness to ensure that it is appropriate for the current environment in which the organization operates

   - Formally approve the information security strategy, policy, and architecture

 == Security direction, evaluation and best practices

-A governing body is responsible for ensuring that there is effective security direction.
+A #underline[governing body] is responsible for ensuring that there is effective security direction.

 - SOGP recommends that effective security direction be provided by a combination of a single individual responsible for information security supported by a governing body